Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 There is no set account minimum at Trajan Wealth, so technically just about anyone can become a client.
 This has likely led to the firm's client base being dominated by non-high-net-worth individuals.
 The firm also works with some high-net-worth clients and investment companies.

 This Scottsdale-based firm has advisors with a number of certifications.
-More specifically, they hold designations like certified financial planner (CFP), certified wealth strategist (CWS), certified divorce financial analyst (CDFA), accredited investment fiduciary (AIF) and more.
+More specifically, they hold the Certified Financial Planner™ (CFP®), chartered financial analyst (CFA), certified divorce financial analyst (CDFA), accredited investment fiduciary (AIF) designations and more.

-Insurance policies can be sold by certain advisors at Trajan on a commission basis.
+Insurance policies can be sold by certain advisors at Trajan on a commission basis, making the firm fee-based.
 Although this is a potential conflict of interest, the firm's fiduciary duty requires it to act in your best interest no matter what.

 Trajan Wealth Background

-Trajan Wealth was founded in 2010 by CEO Jeff Junior.
-Junior principally owns the firm, and is a former U.S. Marine with more than 20 years of experience in financial services.
-In addition to its multiple Arizona offices, Trajan has locations in Utah, Oklahoma and Texas.
+Trajan Wealth was founded in 2010 by CEO Jeff Junior, who owns 100% of the business.
+Junior is a former U.S. Marine with more than 20 years of experience in financial services.
+In addition to its multiple Arizona offices, Trajan has locations Colorado, Florida, Georgia, Illinois, Texas and Utah.

 Investment management services at Trajan are customized based on your needs.
 Financial planning includes retirement planning, estate planning, insurance planning and more.